 - Bring together practitioners and researchers from the Defence and Security areas in order to share knowledge and expertise.

-- Develop and promote a community of Defence and Security Psychologists by increasing the membership of the section, which is free to members of the BPS for the first 12 months.
+- Develop and promote a community of Defence and Security Psychologists by increasing the membership of the section.

 - Identify areas of interest to the community in order to direct our focus.